getsentry/examples/python/celery/README.md

 ### Starting The Broker

 The easiest way to get RabbitMQ installed and running for this demo is using Docker.
-Installing Docker and related services is outside the scope of this demo.
+Installing Docker and related software is outside the scope of this demo.

 This will obtain the latest RabbitMQ container and run it in the foreground with appropriate settings for the demo:

 ```
 docker pull rabbitmq:alpine
-docker run -p 5672:5672 --hostname rabbit --name rabbit rabbitmq:alpine
+docker run -p 5672:5672 --hostname rabbitdemo --name rabbitdemo rabbitmq:alpine
 ```

 ### Starting the Celery Worker